-For version 2 of Business Central connector, please refer to the Getting Started - Dynamics 365 Business Central Connector (v2) (will be released soon).
+For Business Central connector v2, please refer to the Getting Started - Dynamics 365 Business Central Connector (v2) (will be released soon).

 Business Rules for D365BC Implementation

-- DimensionSet: this rule is for D365BC customers to populate dimension codes based on DimensionSetID.
+This rule is for D365BC customers to populate dimension codes based on DimensionSetID

 Exposing the OData Endpoint

-The first step is to expose the OData endpoint.
-This is required in order for the dimension set data to be loaded into Solver .
+The first step is to expose the OData endpoint for the Dimension Set Entries object.
+This is required in order for the Dimension Set data to be loaded into Solver .

 - Log in to D365 BC. https://businesscentral.dynamics.com/